MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 ---
-title: Install Sales Copilot add-in for Outlook
+title: Install Copilot for Sales add-in for Outlook
-description: Learn how to install Sales Copilot add-in for Outlook from Microsoft 365 admin center. ms.date: 04/05/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri
+description: Learn how to install Copilot for Sales add-in for Outlook from Microsoft 365 admin center. ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri